International Human Rights Lawyer

 Laura Krueger '89

-Laura earned her Associate’s Degree in Broadcast Communications from Middlesex in 1989 and now works as the Director of Public Relations and Marketing, Southern New England Division for The Salvation Army.
+Laura Krueger earned her associate degree in Broadcast Communications from Middlesex Community College in 1989 and is currently the director of public relations and marketing for The Salvation Army, Southern New England Division.

-As a Production Manager for cable, I knew the ins and outs of putting together television commercials and programs – even creating and teaching a television production course for public access users, using one of my favorite books at MxCC.
-Having learned all the positions of broadcast news, I could easily jump from floor director, to camera operator, to teleprompter while working at FOX 61.
+As a production manager for cable, Laura knew the ins and outs of putting together television commercials and programs—even creating and teaching a television production course for public access users, using one of her favorite books at MxCC.
+Having learned all the positions of broadcast news, she could easily jump from floor director, to camera operator, to teleprompter while working at FOX 61.

-One of the things I enjoyed most at MxCC was disk-jockeying at the radio station.
-I continued this for Silver City Sound and Video for oldies cruises, weddings, car shows, and events, and was a videographer for these and corporate productions as well.
-Having worked with the media, I was asked to manage national advertising and media for Cecchetti USA, a national classical ballet organization.
+One of the things Laura enjoyed most at MxCC was her time as the president/station manager and disc jockey at the College’s radio station.
+She continued doing this for Silver City Sound and Video for oldies cruises, weddings, car shows and events, and was a videographer for these and corporate productions as well.
+Having worked with the media, she was asked to manage national advertising and media for Cecchetti USA, a classical ballet organization.